ELDER @ HOME

 REGISTRATION – STEP TWO (Payment – note that registration is not confirmed until payment has been received.
 If you do not wish to use PayPal, you can call for alternate payment methods)

 Please select your course dates and complete payment (select INDIVIDUAL or COUPLE).
+Individual classes for each course are two hours, from 6:30 to 8:30 PM.

 NOTE: If course dates are not currently listed, we will use your registration information to contact you when new course dates are posted.